Energy Accounts for Denmark

 The energy accounts are used by ministries, governmental agencies and organizations as a part of the surveillance of measures in the field of energy policy.
 Within Statistics Denmark, the energy accounts are used as basis for the supply use tables of the national accounts and as basis for the compilation of the air emissions accounts.
 The energy accounts are furthermore used as basis for input-output model based analyses.

 High punctuality.
 On the most detailed level the energy accounts are published annually approx. one year after reference period.
 Statistics is normally published without delays on the announced date.
-The accounts are additionally published 6 months after the reference period at the standard national account industry groupings 19 and 10-grouping.
+The accounts are additionally published 6 months after the reference period at the standard national account industry groupings og 36, 19 and 10 industry groups.

 The energy accounts are available in a comparable form back to 1966, which allows for consistent time series analysis.
 The energy accounts were revised for all year with the publication on 20 November 2013.
 The main focus of the revision was to ensure comparability and consistency over time.
 The statistics follow international standards and are thus largely comparable with similar statistics from other countries.

 Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 Theme publications etc. may be published at other times of the day.
 Each publishing of data is followed by a news release.
 Energy accounts are part of the annual publications.
-The data is simultaneously published on the webpage, where it is available in a variety of electronic formats.
+The data is simultaneously published on the webpage, where it is available as matrices in Excel, SAS, GAUSS and GAMS formats.